satriadhikara/satriadhikara/README.md

 I'm an undergraduate student from STEI ITB who is interested in web development.

-* 🌍  I'm based in Bandung, Indonesia
+* 🌍  I'm based in Jatinangor, Indonesia
 * ✉️  You can contact me at [satriadhikara@gmail.com](mailto:satriadhikara@gmail.com)
 * 🧠  I'm currently learning Django